Days to Expiry — Option Selling Analyzer logo

 The Bottom Line

-Tracking isn't optional—it's the foundation of sustainable income.
-The traders making consistent 10–15% annualized returns on covered calls aren't guessing; they're measuring.
+Tracking isn't optional—it's the foundation of sustainable covered call income.
+The traders making consistent 10-15% annualized returns aren't guessing; they're measuring.
 They know exactly which positions are carrying their portfolio and which are dead weight.
-They know whether they're hitting their yield targets and where the drag is coming from.
+They track rolling costs religiously.
+They optimize coverage ratios based on market conditions.

 Build your tracking system now, even if you have just 3 positions.
 By the time you have 15 positions and are managing $200K, you'll have the discipline and visibility to optimize ruthlessly.
 That discipline is what separates part-time traders from professionals.